okoz/electronics/hardcaml-mmu/README.md

 decides whether the EEPROM, RAM, VIA, or ACIA are enabled based on the state of the most significant address bits.

+This project has been built on Windows with OCaml 4.02.3.
+That may sound pretty out of date.
+And it is but I couldn't get opam to resolve dependencies with newer versions (I didn't try very hard).

 There is a "reference" implementation in the [verilog](verilog) subdirectory.

 File               | Description